ktkiiski/serverless-url-shortener/README.md

 ## Setup

-Edit the following attributes in the [`serverless.yml`](./serverless.yml) according to your custom domain:
+Edit the following attributes in the [`service.json`](./service.json) according to your custom domain:

-- `service`: A distinct name of your app.
+- `name`: A distinct name of your app.
 Recommended to be in lower case and separate words with dashes.
+This will become the name of the service in the Serverless configuration and it will be used in Amazon resource names.
-- `custom.hostedZone`: This must be the apex domain matching the Hosted zone on your AWS Route53.
+- `hostedZone`: This must be the apex (bare) domain matching the Hosted zone on your AWS Route53.

 You also need to install the node packages to your local development environment: